The Bayesian Separation Principle for Data-driven Control: Separation principle for identification and control

 A separation principle instead arises if we restrict the solutions to the class of unbiased estimators and reason on an asymptotic basis.
-This principle can be derived from the theory of maximum likelihood (ML) estimators.
-In particular, we have already stressed that PEM concurs with the maximum likelihood estimator of $\theta$, here denoted by $\hat{\theta}^{ML}$, assuming Gaussian noise.
+It is derived from the theory of maximum likelihood (ML) estimators.
+In particular, we have already stressed that PEM concurs with the ML estimator of $\theta$, here denoted by $\hat{\theta}^{ML}$, assuming e.g. Gaussian noises and quadratic losses as done in \eqref{PEM}.
 Given any $g(\theta)$, the invariance principle then states that its ML estimator is obtained just replacing $\theta$ with $\hat{\theta}^{ML}$.
 This already hints at why the MPC solution obtained by exploiting this (preliminary) system identification step is asymptotically optimal.
-In fact, we can carry out such replacement in the ideal Fisherian objective \eqref{ControlCost} obtaining $J(u;\hat{\theta}^{ML})$ which so represents the maximum likelihood estimator of the control cost.
+In fact, we can carry out such replacement in the ideal Fisherian objective \eqref{ControlCost} obtaining $J(u;\hat{\theta}^{ML})$ which thus represents the maximum likelihood estimator of the control cost.
 Hence, if the postulated structure contains the true system $\mathcal{S}$, as the data size goes to infinity $J(u;\hat{\theta}^{ML})$ becomes optimal inside the class of unbiased estimators.
 Its mean converges to $J(u;\theta)$ for any $\theta$ and no other unbiased estimator of \eqref{ControlCost} can asymptotically have smaller variance.
-This argument still applies if more than one structure is postulated and BIC is used to control model complexity in \eqref{FinalM} since we have seen that the exact dimension of $\theta$ will be returned asymptotically. \\ Of course, the limitation of this result is its asymptotical nature.
-An important point for real applications (that will come naturally in the Bayesian context) is to take into account also the uncertainty around the nominal model, and the MPC cost, defined by $\hat{\theta}^{ML}$.
+This argument still holds if more than one structure is postulated and BIC is used to control model complexity in \eqref{FinalM} since we have seen that the exact dimension of $\theta$ is asymptotically returned.
+Of course, the limitation of this result relies in its asymptotic nature.

+An important point for real applications (that will come naturally in the Bayesian context) is to take into account also the uncertainty around the nominal model $\hat{\theta}^{ML}$ and then around the MPC cost.
 This aspect of the problem also gave rise to the rich literature on robust identification.
-It aims to derive confidence bounds useful e.g. to design robust controllers, capable of stabilizing a whole set of systems that contains $\mathcal{S}$ with high confidence, see e.g. \cite{Goodwin1992,Ljung:2014,Baggio2022}.
+It aims to derive confidence bounds useful e.g.~to design robust controllers, capable of stabilizing a whole set of systems that contains $\mathcal{S}$ with high confidence, see e.g. \cite{Goodwin1992,Ljung:2014,Baggio2022}.